 Every attorney who has ever taken a discovery deposition is guilty of it.
 Every attorney who has ever taken a discovery deposition has likely done it time and time again.
 Guilty of what?
 Done what?

 In order to talk about a discovery deposition, I think you have to go back to the basics.
 What is the purpose of a discovery deposition?
 We can probably all agree the purpose is to learn important information about the case.
 The important information may help with preparing a defense or for prosecution; it may help with case evaluation; it may help with learning what the deponent may say if called at trial; and, the list goes on and on.
 It even helps in a discovery deposition to just see the deponent and to get an idea of how the deponent may present at trial.
 Everything that is learned and observed in a discovery deposition may be critical in the assessment of the case.
+Essentially the purpose of a discovery is to allow the parties to know which evidence could be presented at trial.

 You must prepare for the discovery deposition.
 I think you have to know the issues that will require more attention.
 I believe it is important to have the list of topics, and sometimes even the specific questions, written down that you think are critical to ask and learn about at the discovery deposition.